77ccreed/Eklips-frontend-testwork/README.md

 - Day 4: I drafted the CSS styles for all the other components.
 Not everything is finished correctly.
 It took me about 6 hours.
 - Day 5: I improved the CSS styles and the README file.
 It took me about 6 hours.
 - Day 6: I finished designing all the components except the navbar.
 I've uploaded the repo to GitHub.
 I tried to upload the page to Netlify but it doesn't work.
 It could be an issue with the build process or configuration settings.
 All this took 8 hours of working time.
+- Day 7: I rewrote the README.
+I wrote navbar views.
+I tried uploading the page to Netifly and GitHub but the page preview is not working.
+It took me about 8hours.

 ### What I learned